 The controversy surrounding Netanyahu’s new government has made it harder to write about Israeli politics and Jewish identity because it has polarized Zionists and anti-Zionists, leaving everyone sensitive to the discussion.
-Israel’s democracy is on the brink of extinction with their supreme court crumbling and an all male and nearly all Orthodox government.
+Israel’s democracy is on the brink of extinction with its supreme court crumbling and an all-male and nearly all-Orthodox government.
 According to CNN, the current state of Israel’s government is causing many Israelis turmoil and fear.

 While the WSN is not rejecting submissions on Jewish topics, it is strange they are not receiving any at all.
 The editor said there were “none for antisemitism this term (Fall 2022),” and in Spring 2022, in response to swastikas at NYU, a student wrote a letter to the editor, addressing NYU to “do better.”
 SWASTIKAS ON OUR UNIVERSITY CAMPUS and who talked about this outside of the article?
 No one.
 In all of my social circles, it was never even mentioned because no one knew about it.
 And when I asked Jewish students and faculty during our interviews, most were not aware of it, and those that were thought it was blown out of proportion.